bids-standard/bids-specification/src/modality-specific-files/motion.md

 The original data format MAY hold more metadata than currently specified in the `*_motion.json` file.

-When multiple tracking systems are used to record motion or motion capture is used alongside the recording of other BIDS modalities and recordings should be interpreted together, it is adviced to provide a possibility to synchronize recordings.
+When multiple tracking systems are used to record motion or motion capture is used alongside the recording of other BIDS modalities and recordings should be interpreted together, it is advised to provide a possibility to synchronize recordings.
-The prefered way to do so is to use the acquisition time of the first data point of recordings and to store this information in the `acq_time` column of the [`*_scans.tsv`](../modality-agnostic-files.md#scans-file) file.
+The preferred way to do so is to use the acquisition time of the first data point of recordings and to store this information in the `acq_time` column of the [`*_scans.tsv`](../modality-agnostic-files.md#scans-file) file.
-The Note that the [BIDS date time format](../common-principles.md#units) allows optional fractional seconds, which SHOULD be used to maximize the precision of the syncronization.
+The Note that the [BIDS date time format](../common-principles.md#units) allows optional fractional seconds, which SHOULD be used to maximize the precision of the synchronization.
-Only if the precision of the synchronization is not high enough, the `*_events.tsv` file SHOULD be used to syncronize recordings.
+Only if the precision of the synchronization is not high enough, the `*_events.tsv` file SHOULD be used to synchronize recordings.
 In this file, the start- and stop time of the recording of a system are specified in relation to a system to synchronize with.
 If more than two systems are to be synchronized, it is up to the user to indntify the "main" system.